chang-zhao/obschy-express/README.md

 # obschy-express

-An example of navigation header in Node.js + Express
+An example of navigation header written in Node.js + Express + MongoDB for data + Redis for sessions.

+Supports changing UI preferences and display language (via AJAX calls).

 I tried to learn how to to write in server-side javascript (Node.js + Express), and hence created this app.